softwareTestingResearch/pytest-ranking/README.md

 A Pytest plugin for reducing failure detection time of your Python test suite with automated test prioritization/ranking.

 This [pytest](https://github.com/pytest-dev/pytest) plugin allows you to find failures faster and receive sooner debugging feedback from CI.
-It speed up test failure detection for your test suite by prioritizing the execution of tests that are faster, recently failed and/or more textually related to code change.
+It speed up the failure detection of your test suite by prioritizing the execution of tests that are faster, recently failed and/or more textually related to code change.

 ## Installation